Early Years Free Entitlement (EYFE)

 How much Free Early Learning can my Child Receive?

-Wishing Tree Nursery Terms and Conditions for the EYFE
+Wishing Tree Nursery Terms Admissions Policy for EYFE

 The nursery’s admission policy is geared towards prioritising bookings that (1) comprise EYFE combined with additional hours (2) require the nursery to provide extras such as food and drink (3) require the EYFE to be provided solely by the nursery and not split with another provider.
 Regardless of the booking request, all places are offered on the basis of availability.